 Make sure you grab a holster for your spare handgun, carrying a handgun for self defense only works if you actually have access to it, an IWB or OWB holster is a necessity.

-We have organized our holsters by gun type.
-Take a look HERE
+We have organized our holsters by gun.
+Take a look at our Search by Gun page.

 About The Author